gcmznt/GiGi/README.md

+# GiGi

-# GiGi, the grid generator system for semantic developers
+## The grid generator system for semantic developers

 Are you tired to write in your template always the same classes 'column', 'row', 'span' and so on?